Cork student fatally stabbed in the neck at house party named

 Young man from west Cork was at house party when group gatecrashed

-Cameron Blaire who died after a stabbing incident in Cork city on Thursday night.
+Cameron Blair who died after a stabbing incident in Cork city on Thursday night.
 Photograph: Denis Boyle

 Mr Blair was fatally injured when he was slashed in the neck after a row broke out at a house party on the Bandon Road at around 9.20pm.